Flaggen_Fahnen_International

 • East Asian Studies – Master’s degree

-The Master’s degree in East Asian Studies offers three possible specialisations: Japanese studies, Korean studies and Sinology.
+The Master’s degree in East Asian Studies offers three possible specializations: Japanese studies, Korean studies and Sinology.

-A good knowledge of the respective East Asian language is required for each specialisation, at the level achieved in the language modules in a Japanese studies, Korean studies or Sinology Bachelor’s degree at Ruhr-Universität Bochum (covering 42, 32 or 42 credit hours per semester respectively).
+A good knowledge of the respective East Asian language is required for each specialization, at the level achieved in the language modules in a Japanese studies, Korean studies or Sinology Bachelor’s degree at Ruhr University Bochum (covering 42, 32 or 42 credit hours per semester respectively).

 Knowledge of the English language at B2 level according to the Common European Framework of Reference for Languages (CEFR) is also required.